Skip to main content

 RMP Sandbox

 The RMP Sandbox is a standalone environment from the RMP (production environment) that allows you to experiment with modelling projects and explore hypothetical scenarios without impacting RMP data.
-The RMP production pushes data to the RMP Sandbox.
+The RMP production environment pushes data to the RMP Sandbox.
 No data is pushed from RMP Sandbox to RMP.
+For more information, see RMP Sandbox projects.

 Scenario date